The Justice Department Is Targeting The Generic Drug Industry For Price Fixing

 “It has every reason to act expeditiously when it has enough information to proceed.
 The fact that it’s not acting with much speed is some indication it’s not getting the cooperation it would like,” he added.

 That said, there has been much activity in recent months in addition to the reported upcoming charges.
-Two lower-profile companies and two executives have been charged with price fixing — with the most recent indictments delivered in December.
+Two lower-profile companies and two executives have been charged with price-fixing — with the most recent indictments delivered in December.
 The December target was Rising Pharmaceuticals, which had fixed prices on a hypertension drug.

-According to drug company executives, the alleged price fixing has come as companies relocate their factories to countries with cheaper labor costs, like China and India.
+According to drug company executives, the alleged price-fixing has come as companies relocate their factories to countries with cheaper labor costs, like China and India.
 Though consumers might expect lower prices as a consequence — particularly since quality control can at times take a hit — executives have allegedly conspired to “compete with one another, but not too hard” to maximize earnings (via Bloomberg).

 One of the biggest targets of the probe has been Mylan, which supplies medication to Walgreens.
-It reportedly refused to comply with a state subpoena, and replied to a federal subpoena in a way that prosecutors considered unsatisfactory.
+It reportedly refused to comply with a state subpoena and replied to a federal subpoena in a way that prosecutors considered unsatisfactory.

 That said, the company released a statement stating its innocence.